microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0-beta/Update-MgOrganizationSettingMicrosoftApplicationDataAccess.md

 # Update-MgOrganizationSettingMicrosoftApplicationDataAccess

 ## SYNOPSIS
-Update the settings in a microsoftApplicationDataAccessSettings object that specify access from Microsoft applications to Microsoft 365 user data in an organization.
+Update the navigation property microsoftApplicationDataAccess in organization

 ## SYNTAX